Travel Guide to Marrakech! Best Things to Do and Travel Tips

 2. Medina: Vibrant souks, offering a glimpse into local life.

-3. Jemaa el-Fnaa Square: Lively atmosphere with mesmerizing street performers.
+3. Jemaa el-Fnaa Square: Lively atmosphere with mesmerising street performers.

 4. Majorelle Garden: Tranquil escape with exotic plants and striking blue hues.